24 Flint Restaurants to Whet Your Appetite

 Starlite Burger & Coney Shop

-Since 1966, the Starlite Diner has been a family-owned tradition and a Flint staple.
-The Starlite Burger & Coney Shop is a second-generation restaurant in Burton on Court St.
+Since 1966, the Starlite Diner has been a family-owned tradition and a Flint staple that’s now a second-generation restaurant.

 It specializes in serving breakfast all day, grilling fresh ground hamburgers, and putting together Coney Island dogs with Flint flair.
 You’ll always receive quality food at this diner.